sympower/sympower-composite-actions/README.md

           version: ${{ steps.format-version.outputs.version }}
 ```

-### upload-schema
+### upload-avro-schema

-`upload-schema` action detects if there are any file changes in the schema module.
+`upload-avro-schema` action detects if there are any file changes in the schema module.
 Directory named `schema` is checked
 by default, however this can be overridden by providing a different directory name as `schema-module` input for this
 action.
 If changes are detected then runs Gradle publish command to ensure schema artifact is published to Nexus and
 schema version badge gist is updated.